 On 64th a block of scaffolding funnels pedestrians into a mine-like passage replete with pools of warm yellow light.
 The smell of concrete dust and port-a-potties is stifling and I burrow my nose into my collar, scuba sipping oxygen toward daylight.

 The tunnel ends at the corner where I’m greeted by a gust of fresher air.
-It’s starting to drizzle again and the wheels of a yellow cab whip through a nearby puddle, sending a spiraling spray of brown water onto the curb.
+It’s starting to drizzle again and the wheels of a yellow cab whip through a nearby puddle, sending a spiraling wave of brown water onto the curb.

 I’m halfway up the block when a woman in a red overcoat backs out of a door with her shoulder, popping open an umbrella with her free hands as she turns into me.